deep-gabani/pdf_cracker/README.md

                         Path of pdf file to crack.
   -n PASSWORD_LENGTH, --password_length PASSWORD_LENGTH
                         Password length.
-  -l, --letters         Flag to indicate if there are letters in the password.
+  -l, --lower_letters   Flag to indicate if there are lower case letters in the password.
 Default = False.
+  -u, --upper_letters   Flag to indicate if there are upper case letters in the password.
+Default = False.
   -d, --digits          Flag to indicate if there are digits in the password.
 Default = False.
   -sc, --special_chars  Flag to indicate if there are special characters in the password.
 Default = False.
   -w, --whitespace      Flag to indicate if there are whitespace in the password.
 Default = False.
+  -t THREADS, --threads THREADS
+                        Number of threads to use.
 ```

 Usage examples: